Justia

 Most arrests for drunk driving occur after a traffic stop.
 The officer initiates a traffic stop, detects signs of intoxication, conducts field sobriety tests, and typically concludes with a preliminary breath test (“PBT”).
 If the driver has consumed enough alcohol that a PBT demonstrates his or her blood alcohol content (“BAC”) is over the legal limit, the officer will arrest the driver for drunk driving.
 Upon reaching the police station, the driver will be subjected to additional breath tests, using more sophisticated equipment called a DataMaster.

-The Fourth Amendment requires a police officer have a lawful basis for initiating a traffic stop—law enforcement is forbidden from simply stopping people to investigate.
-The most common basis for initiating a stop is where the officer has either (1) personally witnessed a traffic violation; or (2) reasonably believes the driver is engaged in criminal activity.
-Each of these bases have different legal standards.
+The Fourth Amendment requires a police officer to have a lawful basis for initiating a traffic stop—law enforcement is forbidden from simply stopping people to investigate.
+The most common basis for initiating a stop is where the officer has either (1) personally witnessed a traffic violation, or (2) reasonably believes the driver is engaged in criminal activity.
+Each of these bases has different legal standards.

 In Whren v United States, 517 US 806 (1996), the United States Supreme Court held that an officer must have ‘probable cause’ to believe a driver has committed a traffic violation in order to perform a lawful stop (seizure).
 Courts have generally avoided defining probable cause, stating that it is a commonsense phrase that is hard to define legally.
 A general definition describes it as “where the facts and circumstances within the officers’ knowledge, and of which they have reasonably trustworthy information, are sufficient in themselves to warrant a belief by a man of reasonable caution that a crime is being committed.”
 Brinegar v United States, 338 US 160 (1949).
 As a practical matter, probable cause in this context generally means that officer personally witnessed the traffic violation.
 Notably, anonymous tips regarding traffic violations are insufficient to establish probable cause.